dyatsouk/lib/README.md

 ### Role Behaviour

-Roles now expose ``perform_night_action`` and ``resolve_day_action`` hooks.
-The :class:`mafia.game.Game` engine calls these methods on each player and merely processes the returned outcomes.
-This design keeps all role specific logic encapsulated within the role/strategy classes, allowing new roles to be added without modifying the core engine.
+Roles expose a ``perform_night_action`` hook implemented by small behaviour classes per role.
+The :class:`mafia.game.Game` engine calls this method on each player and merely processes the returned outcomes without inspecting role types.
+This design keeps role specific logic encapsulated within the role/strategy classes and allows new roles to be added without modifying the core engine.

 ## Running a Simulation